 The first show to use previously extant music was LOVE — since it's the music of The Beatles, the show serves it, not the other way around.
-Even still, it was remixed especially for the show.
-Who knew that "Strawberry Fields," "Penny Lane," "In My Life," and "Hello Goodbye" could be combined into a coherent whole?
-Or, for that matter, "Drive My Car," "What You're Doing," and "The Word"?
+And it was remixed especially for the show.
+Who knew that "Strawberry Fields", "Penny Lane", "In My Life", and "Hello Goodbye" could be combined into a coherent whole?
+Or, for that matter, "Drive My Car", "What You're Doing", and "The Word"?

 The Black Rider ranges from the tragic melancholy of "The Briar and the Rose" to the gleefully diabolical Villain Songs "Just the Right Bullets" and "Flash Pan Hunter".
 There's also the messed-up instrumental "Oily Night" to go along with a satanic ritual.

-The Phantom of the Opera's signature organ chords (pretty much stolen from Pink Floyd, so why wouldn't they be awesome?).
+The Phantom of the Opera's signature organ chords (whether lifted from Pink Floyd or not, it is still awesome).
 Also the five-chord progression that concludes "Music of the Night" and later the show itself.